HeroesToolChest/HeroesDecode/README.md

 ## Installation
 ### Dotnet Global Tool (Recommended)
-Download and install the [.NET 8.0 SDK](https://dotnet.microsoft.com/download).
+Download and install the latest [.NET SDK](https://dotnet.microsoft.com/download).

 Once installed, run the following command:
 ```
 dotnet tool install --global HeroesDecode
 ```

-Installing via this method also allows easy updating to future versions using the following command:
+To update to a newer version, run the following command:
 ```
 dotnet tool update --global HeroesDecode
 ```

-***

 ### Zip File Download - Framework-Dependent Deployment (fdd)
 Portable to any operating system.

-Download and install the [.NET 8.0 Runtime or SDK](https://dotnet.microsoft.com/download).
+Download and install the latest [.NET Runtime or SDK](https://dotnet.microsoft.com/download).

-Download and extract the latest `HeroesDecode.*-fdd-any` zip file from the [releases](https://github.com/HeroesToolChest/HeroesDecode/releases) page.
+Download and extract the latest `HeroesDecode.*-fdd-any` archive file from the [releases](https://github.com/HeroesToolChest/HeroesDecode/releases) page.

-***

 ### Zip File Download - Framework-Dependent Executable (fde)
-Runs only on the selected operating system.
+Runs only on a selected operating system and architecture.

-Download and install the [.NET 8.0 Runtime or SDK](https://dotnet.microsoft.com/download).
+Download and install the latest [.NET Runtime or SDK](https://dotnet.microsoft.com/download).

-Download and extract the latest `HeroesDecode.*-fde-<OS>-x64` zip file from the [releases](https://github.com/HeroesToolChest/HeroesDecode/releases) page for a selected operating system.
+Download and extract the latest `HeroesDecode.*-fde-<OS>-<ARCH>` archive file from the [releases](https://github.com/HeroesToolChest/HeroesDecode/releases) page for a selected operating system and architecture.

-***

 ### Zip File Download - Self-Contained Deployment (scd)
-Runs only on the selected operating system.
+Runs only on a selected operating system and architecture.
 No runtime or SDK is required.

-Download and extract the latest `HeroesDecode.*-scd-<OS>-x64` zip file from the [releases](https://github.com/HeroesToolChest/HeroesDecode/releases) page for a selected operating system.
+Download and extract the latest `HeroesDecode.*-scd-<OS>-<ARCH>` archive file from the [releases](https://github.com/HeroesToolChest/HeroesDecode/releases) page for a selected operating system and architecture.

-This zip file contains everything that is needed to run the dotnet app without .NET being installed, so the zip file is quite large.
+This archive file contains everything that is needed to run the dotnet app without .NET being installed, so the archive file is larger.

 ## Usage
 If installed as a Dotnet Global Tool, the app can be run with one of the following commands: